funkycodeblog/blogengine/FunkyCode.Blog.Inf.ScriptEngine/Articles/git/git-hooks/git-hooks.md

 echo "Hello from pre-commit hook"
 ```

-And after commiting it seems that it works.
+After commit creation we see our message in the console:

 ![05](05.png)

 Now let's acquire control over commit process.
-Code below will prevent commit in **any** case:
+Code below will prevent commit in _any_ case:

 ```code
 #!/bin/bash